numlock009/ffj-cs294a/trunk/readme.txt

-'intens_binsize' : for spin image and RIFT descriptors 'dist_binsize'  : for spin image descriptors 'centroid_features' : which features became our centroids for
+'intens_binsize' : for spin image and RIFT descriptors 'dist_binsize'  : for spin image descriptors 'centroid_features' : which features became our centroids for 'max_points'        : the maximum number of keypoints we are willing
+                      to consider.

 'k' : represents the k value for harris corner detector, if you want
       to change it from the default of 0.04